microsoft/fluent-ui-react/specs/Accessibility.md

 - macOS/Chrome - VoiceOver

 ## Contrast
-- There has to be sufficient contrast between background and foreground of the component (text, icon...) in all component states and themes.
+- There has to be [sufficient contrast](https://accessibility.umn.edu/core-skills/color-contrast) between background and foreground of the component (text, icon...) in all component states and themes.

 ## Zoom
 - Elements need to be rendered correctly when zoomed up to 400%
+- Content need to be able to [reflow](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-21/#1410-reflow-aa)

 # Components and Behaviors
 There are two areas that come together to achieve accessibility: